StSimba/UE_TwinStick/README.md

 # UE_TwinStick / Harjoitustyö_2

-Based on the: BP Twin Stick Shooter video tutorial series by Unreal enine https://www.youtube.com/watch?v=1pmPb_TWG-8&list=PLZlv_N0_O1gb5sdygbSiEU7hb0eomNLdq
+Based on the: BP Twin Stick Shooter video tutorial series by Unreal enine.

+https://www.youtube.com/watch?v=1pmPb_TWG-8&list=PLZlv_N0_O1gb5sdygbSiEU7hb0eomNLdq

 This repository includes the assets provided by Unreal Engine for the tutorials and the starter pack included in the Unreal engine itself.